tj-commits/tj-commits/README.md

 --->
 <div align="center">

-im tj-commits, i do stuff
+im tj-commits, i do stuff, mainly create dumb npm packages, create chess videos on youtube, and other random things

-check out some of my npm packages on my org <a href="https://10xengineersqualityprogramming.github.io">10xEngineersQualityProgramming</a>
+check out some of my npm packages on my org <a href="https://github.com/10xEngineersQualityProgramming">10xEngineersQualityProgramming</a>